MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-05-22-MatrixReverb.markdown

 </sub>

 <h1>Orthogonality</h1>
-The final piece of the puzzle here is understanding orthogonality outside of the run of the mill textbook definition - sure, you could say that a matrix is orthogonal if its column vectors are orthonormal ( $v_1 . v_2 = 0$ ) but to me at least, that's avoiding the actual meaning, which is that an orthogonal matrix (or orthogonal transform, same thing) preserve both a vector's length and the angles between them*.
-In our case though, the lengths of the vectors can be interpreted as energy.
+The final piece of the puzzle here is understanding orthogonality.
+There's a lot of intricacy here, but the property we really care about right now is the fact that an orthogonal matrix (or orthogonal transform, same thing) preserve both a vector's length and the angles between them*.
+In our case, the lengths of the vectors can be interpreted as energy.
 So if our mix matrix is <b>orthogonal</b>, we know that we're neither losing nor gaining energy in this stage.
 This is important because if our mix matrix ISN'T orthogonal, and say, scales the lengths of the input vector by a factor of 2, every pass through the system, our signal will increase in volume - likewise, if the transform scaled the lengths of the input vector by a factor of 0.5, each pass through the system, the signal will decrease in energy.<br>
 Decreasing isn't really a problem, other than the fact that it will make our reverb die off quicker**, but obviously it's not a great idea to have a system constantly increasing in volume, that's a recipe for ruptured eardrums and confused doctors.
 <br>
 <br>
 So there's the intuition, but unfortunately you do kinda need to be able to calculate whether a matrix is orthogonal.
 If this is old news to you, feel free to breeze past this paragraph. <br>
 A matrix A is defined as being orthogonal if $A .
-A_T = I$, where $A_T$ is the transpose of $A$, and $I$ is an identity matrix (1s on the diagonal top left to bottom right, 0s everywhere else).
+A^T = I$, where $A^T$ is the transpose of $A$, and $I$ is an identity matrix (1s on the diagonal top left to bottom right, 0s everywhere else).
 We can find the transpose of a matrix by writing its rows as it's columns, so writing this out for our dattorro mix matrix:

 $$ \begin{bmatrix}